cocos/cocos-docs/en/components/widget.md

 Right              | Right border alignment      | Once selected, an input field will appear to set the distance between the right border of the current node and the right border of the parent object.
 HorizontalCenter   | Horizontal center alignment |
 VerticalCenter     | Vertical center alignment   |
 Target             | Align the target            | Specifies an alignment target that can only be one of the parent nodes of the current node.
-The default value is null, and when null, indicates the current parent.<br>When the parent node is the entire scene, it is aligned to the visible area of the screen (`VisibleRect`), and can be used to dock the UI to the edge of the screen.
+The default value is null, and when null, indicates the current parent.<br>When the parent node is the entire scene, it is aligned to the visible area of the screen (`visibleRect`), and can be used to dock the UI to the edge of the screen.
 Align Mode         | Specifies the alignment mode of the Widget, which determines when the widget should refresh at runtime | Normally set to ON_WINDOWS_RESIZE, only to be initialized and realigned whenever the window size changes.<br>Set to ONCE, will only make alignment when the component is enabled.<br>Set to ALWAYS, will update Widget's alignment every frame.

 ## Border alignment